-William and Kimberly Lewis began talking about organ donation in the late 1990s when both had relatives on the national transplant waiting list.
+William and Kimberly Lewis began talking about organ donation in the late 1990s when both had relatives on the transplant waiting list.

 “There are so many in the black community in need of organ donations, but not many of us agree to donate,” William says.
 “After discussing and praying about it, we decided ‘let’s just do this, and then if something happens, we’ll be able to help people.'”

 That lifesaving help came for recipients in September 2014 when Kimberly died suddenly of a stroke.
-Now William, who is raising the couple’s six children, ranging in age from 5 to 16, celebrates Kimberly’s legacy by serving as both an Indiana Donor Network advocate and a member of the Donor Family Council.
+Now William, who is raising the couple’s six children, ranging in age from 5 to 16, celebrates Kimberly’s legacy by serving as both an Indiana Donor Network advocate and a member of the Donor Family Advisory Board.

 “It’s a way of staying connected to my wife,” William says.
 “I know if the roles had been reversed she’d definitely be doing this and being there for me.
 It’s just a wonderful way of carrying on in her memory.”